bootstrapworld/curriculum/lessons/histograms2/langs/en-us/slides.md

 **Histograms create __fixed-size__ bins, which contain varying numbers of data points.**

 We can think of the data being "squeezed" into these fixed bins, like globs of pizza dough being pushed into tubes.
 When there isn't much data that fits into a bin, the tube is mostly empty.
-But when lots of datapoints fall within a bin, the dough stacks up in the tube.
+But when lots of data points fall within a bin, the dough stacks up in the tube.
 This is why the height of a histogram bar tells us how much data is "squeezed" into that bin!

 <!--